 First released on June 29, 2007, iOS is the name of Apple’s platform for mobile applications.
 Unlike Android, Apple does not license iOS for installation on non-Apple hardware. iOS and iOS applications are only installed on Apple devices.
-Your app must be compatible with 4 types of devices and iOS versions.
+Your app must be compatible with four types of devices and iOS versions.

-This is the common question when developer create an iOS application
+This is the common question when developer create an iOS application.

 It doesn't matter how much time you invest in design and implementation, mistakes are inevitable, and bugs will appear.
-There are some common bugs on iOS application.
+There are some common bugs on the iOS application.
 As shown in below figure.

 - Application crashing